 HUMA 301.
 CIVILIZATION AND THE ARTS.
 An examination of outstanding works of visual art and music that represent the major periods in the history of Western civilization.
 The course examines the nature of God, the ways people have expressed their understanding of God's nature in the arts, the ways people have seen themselves throughout Western history, and the purpose of life.
-Semester course, three hours.

 HUMA 303.
 CHRISTIANITY AND CIVILIZATION: MODERN AND POSTMODERN CHALLENGES.
 An examination of the theological and philosophical underpinnings of Christianity, historical and contemporary challenges to Christianity, resources for developing Christian responses to these challenges, and the enduring relevance of the Christian vision of the good life to contemporary life, including vocation.
 This course is the Humanities capstone.
-Similar courses taken at other institutions will transfer as elective credit and may not be used to fulfill this requirement.
 Prerequisites: Humanities 200; and Humanities 202 or 301.
 Semester course, three hours.